Mohammed Buba Marwa: Early life and education

-Marwa was born on 9 September 1953 in Kaduna, Northern Nigeria to a scion of military family, his father, Buba Marwa, and grandfather, Buba Yola, had served in the Nigeria Army, and Marwa did not deviate from that path.
+Marwa was born on 9 September 1953 in Kaduna, Northern Nigeria to a military family; his father, Buba Marwa, and grandfather was Fulani, Buba Yola, had served in the Nigeria Army.
 He had his primary school education across Nigeria in Enugu, Zaria, Abeokuta and Lagos (1960–1965) and went on to attend the Nigerian Military School (NMS), Zaria (1966–1970).
 Subsequently, he completed a regular combatant course at the Nigerian Defence Academy (NDA) and was commissioned into Nigeria Army Recce Corps (NARC) in June 1973.

 Military career

 He was commissioned as 2nd lieutenant in the Nigerian Army Reconnaissance Corps before moving to the Armoured Corp.
 He held various posts in the army, including Brigade Major (23 Armoured Brigade), Aide-de-Camp (ADC) to Chief of Army Staff, Lieutenant-General Theophilus Danjuma, academic registrar of the Nigerian Defense Academy and deputy defense adviser in the Nigerian Embassy in Washington, DC.

 In 1990, he was appointed Governor of Borno State.
 In 1992, he became the defense adviser to the Nigerian Permanent Mission to the United Nations.
-He attended several trainings in Nigeria and abroad, such as:

-● Communication Instructors course, School of Armour Nowshera, Pakistan.

-● Regimental Signal Officers (RSO) course, Nigerian Army Signals School, Apapa.

-● RSO (All Arms), Military College of Telecommunication Engineering, Mhow, India.

-● Armour Officer Basic Course, Fort Knox, Kentucky, USA.

-● Advanced Armour Officers Course in the Armoured Corps Centre and School, Ahmadnagar, India.

-● Junior and Senior Staff College courses at Command and Staff College (CSC), Jaji.

 Academic qualifications

-General Marwa has two postgraduate degrees, namely Master of Public and International Affairs from the University of Pittsburgh (1983-85) and Master of Public Administration from Harvard (1985-86).
+General Marwa has two postgraduate degrees, Master of Public and International Affairs from the University of Pittsburgh (1983–85) and Master of Public Administration from Harvard (1985–86).

-His other qualifications include certificates in International Security Studies, Leadership and Organisational Innovation and Project Planning and Evaluation (PPE).